 By Hans Andersen Brendekilde

-This was a time when photography was coming up in the world, so painters chose to depict more realistic pictures that mimicked photos.
+This was a time when photography started to gain popularity, so painters chose to depict more realistic pictures that mimicked photos.
 This painting, while beautiful, is something that looks much more realistic than anything out of the romantic period.
 The proportions are normal and the colors aren’t as vibrant as they were in Moran’s painting.
 You could picture yourself as the painter, standing in this spot, looking at this scene in real life.

 Autumn, Portrait of Lydia Cassatt, 1880